Review of the 2019 Chevrolet Cruze

 Back in 2019, Chevrolet was wagering on a fresh new look for its Cruze, a compact sedan/hatchback backed by impressive crash-test scores.
 Still today, there’s a lot to like about the 2019 Chevrolet Cruze,

-This comfortable ride offers great gas mileage and an impressive list of features, for even the simplest L model.
+Generally, this comfortable ride offers great gas mileage.
+There’s an impressive list of features, for even the simplest L model.
 Here are some of the reasons why it always hovers close to the top of any compact car ranking:

 - Spacious seats with plenty of shoulder room;